cblgh/rotonde-choo/README.md

  * And you're done, time to start using it

 ## Tips
+ * To refresh your feed, press the Rotonde logo
  * To write a message, click in the console > and write something.
-Press enter to publish to your portal.
+Enter to publish.
  * If you want people to follow you, share your archive url (if you set it with `/endpoint https://rotonde-username.hashbase.io` it will be in the top right corner of Rotonde, below the long id)
  * Click on @rotonde.domains within Rotonde to see the portals of others
  * Upload an avatar directly from your computer using `/set avatar /absolute/path/to/picture.png`